About the Johnson Beth-El College of Nursing and Health Sciences at UCCS

 Accomplishments & Progress:

-• First cohort of the joint CU Doctor of Physical Therapy (DPT) Hybrid Program offered by UCCS and CU Anschutz.
+- Created the first CU combined degree across CU campuses for the Doctor of Physical Therapy (DPT) Hybrid Program offered by UCCS and CU Anschutz.
 2024

 2. Promote collaborative opportunities to cultivate an inclusive and team-based environment of mutual respect.